awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.md

 **To turn off the max\-yield optimization for an Aurora MySQL cluster**

 1. Make sure that the DB cluster parameter group associated with the Aurora MySQL cluster has `aurora_binlog_replication_max_yield_seconds` set to 0\.
-For more information about setting configuration parameters using parameter groups, see [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.
+For more information about setting configuration parameters using parameter groups, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

 1. Confirm that the parameter change takes effect\.
 To do so, run the following query on the binlog source instance\.